In order for your organization to improve its online fundraising chances, it must understand how to align its Mission, Marketing, and People.

 Marketing campaigns are all about the who, what, and where.
 Who are you reaching, what are their interests, and where are they located?

 Becoming very well-versed in the answers to these questions as it relates to your campaign will ultimately result in greater key performance indicator results.
-Knowing this information also helps you stay true to who you are, be more productive and stay Mission Driven.
+Knowing this information also helps you to stay true to who you are and to be more productive, as well as “Mission-Driven”.

 About Matisyahu Goren

 Matisyahu Goren is the director of Mission Driven, a platform for Jews to define their unique mission, develop the tools they need for success, and make the world a home for God.
 Author of “The Long Short Way: How To Succeed After Yeshiva”.
 Host of the hit Podcast “Mission Driven: The Long Short Way”, which has interviewed Matisyahu is a professional basketball coach of NBA and international players.
 He and Coach Steve Campbell co-founded The Scholarship Makeover Foundation, which provided physical training, life coaching, test preparation, and academic consultation to 42 players who obtained college scholarships all while a student at Cal State Northridge.
 He left it behind to attend Mayanot of Jerusalem for two years.